Cover Crop Seeds | Pueraria javanica (PJ)

 USES

 Nitrogen fixation, erosion control, soil moisture retention, potassium cycling, weed suppression, and cover crop for replanting phases.
 In immature rubber, field research confirms Pueraria javanica fixes approximately 250 kg of nitrogen per hectare per year — with 85–93% of that nitrogen drawn directly from the atmosphere.
 In replanted rubber, a legume cover including Pueraria reduced runoff by 88% and soil loss by 98% versus bare soil (Perron et al., 2024).
+For optimal germination results, pair with Seed Activator during planting.
+See also: PJ vs MB Comparison.

 GROWTH HABIT